alexanderfordetamu/Group-project-2-GitHub-and-collaboration-with-code/README.md

       </head>
       <body>
          <h1 style="color:blue;font-size:40px;">Alexander</h1>
          <p style="color:white;font-size:18px;">My name is Alexander Forde.
 I was born and raised in Austin, TX.
 I am targeting my internship search for the Spring 2022 semester, hopefully staying within the Austin area.
 However, as a prospective graduate of the Technology Management program, I would be open to any of the Texas metropolitan areas since tech seems to cluster around the cities.
+I HATE A&M!!!!

 I am most interested in the project management aspect of Technology Management.
 I recently took EHRD 477, which introduced me to basic project management approaches.
 It is a very exciting role to play in the technology industry and I hope to fully pursue it post graduation.
 Currently, I am focused on studying for my Certified Associate in Project Management (CAPM) exam.
 I believe earning the CAPM will be a solid short term career goal and will help direct me towards my long term goal of applying for the PMP certification.